High-Risk Merchant Accounts

-If you operate in a ‘high risk’ sector (which we list towards the end of this article) or have been denied by a bank in the past, then a high-risk merchant account could enable you to do business.
+If you operate in a ‘high risk’ sector (which we list towards the end of this article) or have been denied by a bank in the past, then a high-risk merchant account will enable you to conduct business.

-When it comes to assessing risk, a financial provider will look at both the enterprise in question and the sector it works in.
+When it comes to assessing the risk of working with a high-risk merchant, a financial provider will look at both the enterprise in question and the sector it works in and then allocate it to a specific merchant category code (MCC).

 For the enterprise itself, high-risk factors include:

-Then, the sector is likely to be analysed via:
+The business’s sector or vertical is likely to be analysed via:

 If your business is considered ‘high risk’ in any of the above ways, it’s likely a traditional bank may deny your account application.
-But that’s where a high-risk merchant account can come in very useful indeed.
+But that’s where a high-risk merchant account can come in very useful.

 High-risk merchant accounts generally come with higher transaction fees.
-You might be looking at roughly 3.95%, versus the 0.95% fee for other accounts.
+You might be looking at between 4%-10%, versus the 1-2% % fee for other low risk accounts.

 Risk comes at a price, like in any area of finance.
 Setting up your high-risk merchant account will cause greater setting up fees.